What makes a British Beer Festival great?

 Musing on Beer Festivals

-After attending the Great British Beer Festival at the beginning of the month, I have been mulling the experience over.
+After attending the Great British Beer Festival in August, I have been mulling the experience over.
 It was the first time I have been to this national extravaganza.
 It is the jewel in CAMRAs crown – the biggest beer festival in the country with over 1000 different beers, perries and ciders on offer.
 But why has it been playing on my mind?

 It’s quite simple – I didn’t like it.
 I had my pick of over 400 breweries, a huge range of food stalls, lots of fun traditional pub games to play.
 Yet I didn’t really enjoy myself.
 Truth be told, neither did The Boy.
 We mooched around for a couple of hours, then left to explore London and find a nice boozer with a beer garden to soak up the beautiful sunshine for the afternoon instead before heading for our train back to Leicester.
 Now anyone that knows us will know this is WEIRD.
 You usually have to prise my bloody fingers off the door frame to get me out of a beer festival.